LAC+USC Medical Center

 Deliver mission-aligned re-use as a housing and mixed-use facility.

 The Board of Supervisors unanimously approved Supervisor Solis’ motion which directed the County CEO to lead a detailed General Hospital Re-use Feasibility Study and strategic plan process with outside experts who possess specialization in historic adaptive reuse, economic development and affordable housing financing, large scale building engineering and seismic retrofits, environmental planning, and community engagement.
 To advance this process, the CEO is consulting and collaborating with multiple County Departments, the Health Innovation Community Partnership, and other stakeholders to implement a robust community engagement process.

 To make a clear and informed choice on how to proceed with a mission-aligned reuse of the General Hospital and West Campus as housing and mixed-use space, a significant amount of technical analysis and due diligence was completed.
 Additionally, research was being conducted to identify and leverage possible creative financing mechanisms which may have accelerate the successful reuse of the General Hospital and West Campus.
 This included various tax credit programs, Enhanced Infrastructure Financing Districts, other federal and state grant monies, and pursuing Public Private Partnerships.
 These were all possible solutions to allow this historic icon to once again serve as a beacon of hope, and help the surrounding communities and our great LA Region.

 Through a thoughtful well executed process, this incredible resource, which today lies idle and in significant disrepair, will be transformed into a marquee facility.

 Vision for a Healthy Village

-The study will help to achieve Supervisor Hilda L. Solis’ Healthy Village vision for Los Angeles’ eastside.
-A Healthy Village supports:
+The Study helped to achieve Supervisor Hilda L. Solis’ Healthy Village vision for Los Angeles’ eastside.
+A Healthy Village supported: